Djarahh/RushHour/README.md

 ### Testing

-To run the code with the default configuration(algorithm: random, game: 1) use:
+To run the code with the default configuration(algorithm: random, game: 1, visualisation: on) use:

 *python main.py*